th3pajay/SoundAlerter/README.md

 `SpellData` folder is only for tracking currently planned spells for the addon, it can be ignored.

 ### 2. In-Game Configuration
-Log in and open the options menu with the command: `/sa`.
+Log in and open the options menu with the command: `/sa` or search for the moveable minimap button (`battle_shout`) for easy access.

 New alerts are enabled by default.
 Customize toggles and volume as needed.